 Other Centrifuge Consumables

 The length of your cristaseal capillary tubes will depend on the make of your centrifuge.
-We supply a Superior Glass brand of 75mm capillary tubes which fit our VetSpin Duo centrifuge as well as other standard size centrifuges such as Hawksley and Centurion.
+We supply a Superior Glass brand of 75mm capillary tubes which fit standard size centrifuges such as Centurion.
 Our Superior 40mm capillary tubes fit our VetSpin Micro range of benchtop mini centrifuges as well as the StatSpin VT.
 Our full range of centrifuge consumables and accessories includes quality sealant trays; microcentrifuge tubes, blood collection tubes; readers and our popular Vet-Tube racks (available in a range of bright colours) to hold your samples.

-This Hawksley Microhaematocrit Tube Readers are designed to read 75mm capillaries or 40 mm capillaries and to give the client years of service.
-Choose a Hawksley reader as it is precision printed with an intuitive reader scale which will give fast, easy and accurate haematocrit measurements.
+These Microhaematocrit Tube Readers are designed to read 75mm capillaries or 40 mm capillaries and to give the client years of service.
+It is precision printed with an intuitive reader scale which will give fast, easy and accurate haematocrit measurements.
 No other product in the marketplace will give you this level of solid quality at such a modest cost.

 Specifications